 3. Set Up A Bird Bath or Bird Water Foundation

-A great way to discourage birds from using your swimming pool for drinking, you can consider purchasing or setting up a bird bath or bird water foundation so that birds can bathe and drink from there instead.
+A great way to discourage birds from using your swimming pool for drinking is to consider purchasing or setting up a bird bath or bird water foundation so birds can bathe and drink from there instead.

 If you’d like some options, here are two that are great for this from Amazon: